|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 But then, lightning activity suddenly spiked, with a marked increase in radar reflectivity.
 I went ahead and pushed east on I-64, skirting the heavy precip to get a view of the southern side of the storm.
 At this stage, the lightning activity dropped off again, leaving an ill-defined shelf cloud in the fading twilight.

 So, I'm very happy to be sitting at my desk right now, getting ready to sleep in my own bed - rather than trudging south and east, sleep deprived, on the dark highways trying to get back here for Saturday's storms.
-I'd likely have conceded Saturday's chase to the fatigue, and got a hotel room to the tune of another $70-$100.
+I'd likely have conceded Saturday's expedition to the fatigue, and got a hotel room to the tune of another $70-$100.
 Seeing the tornadoes would have been nice, sure - but if I'm blessed with more years of 'chaseable life', I'll be seeing more anyway - either within a few hours of home, or on the multi-day trips to the Plains in the spring.